 - mobile campaign.

 So, if the publication of the ads is linked to a user’s activity, it is easy to understand how effective this advertising medium is compared to more traditional ones.

-In this case Google AdWords, by finding a match between the user’s activity (the search) and the configuration of your advertising campaign (type and keyword), will make your advertisement participate in the publication auction for paid positions within the search results page.
+In this case, Google AdWords, by finding a match between the user’s activity (the search) and the configuration of your advertising campaign (type and keyword), will make your advertisement participate in the publication auction for paid positions within the search results page.

-Google AdWords offers a number of additional options and configurations useful, for example, to limit or circumscribe the publication of ads based on time factors (days and time slots), geographical location (of the user’s device or the interest shown by the user in the search), demographic data (age, gender), interest and/or topics, or technology (device used).
+Google AdWords offers a number of additional options and configurations useful, for example, to limit or circumscribe the publication of ads based on time factors (days and time slots), geographical location (of the user’s device or the interest shown by the user in the search), demographic data (age, gender), interest and/or topics, or technology (a device used).